Rise of Machines – 10 Reasons Why Coding is an Essential Skill for Kids

 4. Coding is Creativity

 Coding triggers the creative headspace of children.
-There is a great boost that it provides in self-confidence and children start thinking innovatively, with the desire to create something on their own.
+There is a great boost that it provides in self-confidence and children start thinking innovatively, with the desire to create something on their own, which is further enhanced by engaging in coding classes for kids.
 Coding is a great way to elicit the genius of the young little minds.
 It is important to inspire children to create more, and this is what coding does to them.

 5. Coding Fosters Math Skills